 The following sections describe how to diagnose several common issues that could cause your application to experience high end-to-end latency.

-For a quick look at an instance's latency metrics, use the GCP Console.
+For a quick look at an instance's latency metrics, use the Cloud Console.
 To examine the metrics more closely and find correlations between latency and other metrics, use the Stackdriver Monitoring console.

 High total latency, low Cloud Spanner latency

 If your application experiences latency that is higher than expected, but the latency metrics for Cloud Spanner are significantly lower than the total end-to-end latency, there might be an issue in your application code.
 If your application has a performance issue that causes some code paths to be slow, the total end-to-end latency for each request might increase.

 To check for this issue, benchmark your application to identify code paths that are slower than expected.